-The design looks similar to the S20 but there is room for an S Pen holster for Samsung's stylus.
+The design looks similar to the S20, though there is room for an S Pen holster for Samsung's stylus.
 Each design features Samsung's Infinity-O display, but Windows United says that Samsung could go even bigger with the Galaxy Note 20 Ultra, surpassing 7 inches for the screen.

 Samsung Galaxy Note 20 specs

-According to reliable tipster Ice Universe, the Note 20 will feature a more “fine-tuned” version of the 120Hz refresh rate displays we saw debut on the Galaxy S20 series.
+According to reliable tipster Ice Universe, the Note 20 will feature a more “fine-tuned” version of the 120Hz refresh-rate displays that debuted on the Galaxy S20 series.

 The Galaxy Note20 will use a more fine-tuned 120Hz refresh rate technology.February 4, 2020